cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 2. binary that mounts a pre-existing volume on a slave for use by a containerized task
     - tentative assumption: this will run in a Mesos isolator at task start time.
     - plan: call out to RexRay CLI
+3. A query API that reports volume inventory and status (mounted/unmounted)
+    - The external storage management layer should be the source of truth as to volume existence and status

+## Proposal: Implement an external storage manager as a Mesos anonymous module

+ This will handle volume create, format, mount, unmount destroy
  ---

 # Appendix
+ Discuss build process if time allows

  kubernetes has handling for persistent volumes, including block devices.
 I may be worthwhile to examine this for ideas.
  [https://github.com/kubernetes/kubernetes/blob/master/docs/design/persistent-storage.md]()
  Kubernetes target use case is management of: